 To help spread the word nationally about the fundraiser, Jones contacted The Wounded Blue, whose mission is to improve the lives of injured and disabled law enforcement officers.

-“The Wounded Blue is proud to have played a role in the amazing Country Music event that raised funds for the family of Huntsville Police Officer Garrett Crumby’s family who was tragically gunned down and for Officer Albert Morin who was also shot and critically injured,” said Randy Sutton, The Wounded Blue Founder and Chairman.
-“The kindness and compassion shown by Nancy Jones in her quest to help these families shall be honored by the entire law enforcement community.”
+“The Wounded Blue is proud to have played a role in the amazing Country Music event that raised funds for the family of Huntsville Police Officer Garrett Crumby’s family, who was tragically gunned down and for Officer Albert Morin, who was also shot and critically injured,” said Randy Sutton, The Wounded Blue Founder and Chairman.
+“The law enforcement community shall honor the kindness and compassion shown by Nancy Jones in her quest to help these families.”

-The Still Playin’ Possum: Music & Memories of George Jones concert brought many exceptional artists together for an amazing night celebrating country music.
+The Still Playin’ Possum: Music & Memories of George Jones concert brought many exceptional artists together for an amazing night celebrating country music, including Sara Evans, Gretchen Wilson, Aaron Lewis, Travis Tritt, Wynonna Judd, Tanya Tucker, Jamey Johnson, Brad Paisley, Dierks Bentley and others.

 “We knew an event of this caliber would be very successful – not just for the VBC, but for the entire City of Huntsville and North Alabama – because it would attract thousands of people to our community who love listening to music by the great George Jones,” said Steve Maples, Von Braun Center Executive Director.
 “This sold-out concert was one of the top five highest-grossing events ever held in the VBC’s 48-year history and had an estimated economic impact of over $1.2 million; however, the amazing generosity of Nancy and her team to our local law enforcement is what will make this one of the most legendary events to be held in Huntsville.”